 An impairment loss is recognised whenever the carrying amount of an asset exceeds its recoverable amount.
-Impairment losses are recognised in the statement of profit or loss and other comprehensive income unless an asset has previously been revalued, in which case the impairment loss is recognised as a reversal to the extent of that previous revaluation.
-Any excess is recognised through the statement of profit or loss and other comprehensive income.
+Impairment losses are recognised in the statement of profit or loss unless an asset has previously been revalued, in which case the impairment loss is recognised as a reversal to the extent of that previous revaluation.
+Any excess is recognised through the statement of profit or loss.